garrettstevenkeyes/book-recommendations/README.md

 Content-based recommendation system to give Netflix movie & TV lovers books they may enjoy based on the similarity of the plot descriptions.

 ## Data
-The data is composed of 3925 Netflix movies and 1911 tv shows web scraped from Flixable, a website cataloging all shows and movies available on netflix.
+The data is composed of 3925 Netflix movies and 1911 Netflix tv shows web scraped from Flixable, a website cataloging all shows and movies available on netflix.
 Each Netflix entry also had its star rating and associated genres scraped from IMDB.
 Book data was aquired by scraping a goodreads list of the 7500 best books of the 21 century.

 ## EDA